howtographql/howtographql/content/backend/graphql-ruby/8-pagination.md

 ---
 title: Pagination
-pageTitle: "Implementing Server-side Pagination with GraphQL & Ruby"
+pageTitle: "Server-side Pagination with GraphQL & Ruby Tutorial"
-description: How to handle pagination with GraphQL
+description: "Learn best practices for implementing limit-offset pagination in a GraphQL API using query arguments with Ruby GraphQL server."
 ---

 Another important feature for Hackernews is pagination.